ericscharff/smallworld.js/NOTES.md

 inspect live object, and so on.

-The GUI has a significant number of primitives for manipulating the GUI objects, becahse the host system (originally Java) provided all of the graphical primitives.
+The GUI has a significant number of primitives for manipulating the GUI objects, because the host system (originally Java) provided all of the graphical primitives.
 The way the Smalltalk code interacts with these primitives is interesting.
 A good example of this is the `Pane (class)>>#textArea`: